 Pick the right grass: If the contractor slapped down some sod or did a quick grass-seeding and it’s not thriving, it may not be the best type for your lawn.
 For example, grasses that prefer a sunny location won’t do well in shade.
 However, if your cool-season grass goes dormant in summer, that’s normal.
 The same is true for warm-season grasses in winter.

-Both cool and warm-season grasses have their own growing seasons.
-While cool-season grass should be planted in early fall while the air temperatures are 60 to 75 degrees, warm-season grasses should be planted in late spring and early summer while air temperatures are around 80 degrees.
+Plant at the right time: Both cool and warm-season grasses have their own growing seasons.
+Cool-season grass should be planted in early fall while the air temperatures are 60 to 75 F. Warm-season grasses should be planted in late spring and early summer while air temperatures are around 80 F.

 A call or visit to your county’s Extension office should help you find someone with expertise to advise you on which grasses thrive in your area.
 Or you can check out LawnStarter’s many resources on choosing or growing grass: